Mawphanlur: Climate

 With rolling, grass-covered hills and seven lakes, Mawphanlur is cool in summer.

 Demographics

 In 2011, the total population was 189 in 28 households.
 Among these 51.9% were female.
 There were no scheduled castes while 99.5% belonged to scheduled tribes.
 The literacy rate was 52.9%.

 Governance

-Mawphanlur village is located in the Rambrai Community & Rural Development (C&RD) block in the Eastern West Khasi Hills district of Meghalaya.
+Mawphanlur village is located in the Rambrai Community & Rural Development (C&RD) block in the West Khasi Hills District of Meghalaya.
 It falls in the Rambrai-Jyrngam Assembly constituency and in the Shillong Lok Sabha constituency.

 Amenities

 As of 2011, pre-primary, primary and middle schooling were available in Mawphanlur.
 For secondary school and higher education, students had to commute more than 10 km.
 The village has piped water supply.
 The village pincode is 793119 and the nearest post office is 5-10 km distant.

 Economy

 The economy is largely dependant on tourism.

 Transport

 Taxis and vans are available for hire.
 The nearest railway station and airport are in Guwahati, Assam, at distances of 129 km and 146 km respectively.